ehanover/ehanover.github.io-content/clone-hero-mobile/README.md

 # Clone Hero Mobile

 ### Background
-As a kid I loved playing Guitar Hero on the Wii.
+When I was younger I loved playing Guitar Hero on the Wii.
 Recently, I discovered a huge online community dedicated to keeping Guitar Hero alive in new ways.
 A large part of the community transcribes modern songs into a "chart" format, which the format that a new open source version of Guitar Hero uses.
 You can find the song audio and the chart files for a huge number of songs.
 I searched through the song database [here](https://chorus.fightthe.pw/).

 I couldn't find any details about the format of the chart files, so a large part of the time I spent on this project was figuring out the details of the format.
 The text in the files were thousands of lines of seemingly random letters and numbers.